anonaddy/addy.io/source/self-hosting.md

 You can check if DANE is configured correctly using this site - [https://www.huque.com/bin/danecheck-smtp](https://www.huque.com/bin/danecheck-smtp)

-## Adding Certification Authority Authorization
+## Adding Certification Authority Authorization {#adding-certification-authority-authorization}

 Certification Authority Authorization (CAA) is a standard that allows domain name owners to restrict which CAs are allowed to issue certificates for their domains.
 This can help to reduce the chance of misissuance, either accidentally or maliciously.